Ingredients

 Peanut Butter & FODMAPs

 Monash and FODMAP Friendly have both lab tested peanut butter.
-We do not have further information as to what kind of peanut butter was tested (unsweetened natural, made with hydrogenated oil and sugar, or no-stir style with palm oil and sugar, etc.).
+We have some information as to what kind of peanut butter was tested (unsweetened natural, made with hydrogenated oil and sugar, or no-stir style with palm oil and sugar, etc.).

 Monash Info